IslandNolan/SystemsSoftware-P3/readme.md

-# SystemsSoftware-P2 - Fall 2022
+# SystemsSoftware-P3 - Fall 2022

-## Symbol Table - SIC Assembler Pass 1:
+## Symbol Table - SIC Assembler Pass 2:

 ### Project Description:
-This project records and creates Symbols for Stage 1 of compiling a SIC File.
-Symbols are created, and memory addresses are generated based on the file provided.
-After Addresses, and the contents of Directive/Opcodes have been verified, the Symbol is created, and recorded in a Symbol Table (A Chained HashTable)

-The Symbols can be inserted in two ways:
- - A Root Element, or-
- - A Chained Element

-A root element is an element that is first in any particular table location.
-It does not rely on a link for its location.
-A Chained Element relies on a separate element.
-The Chained Element is linked to a root element.
-An example of this is a LinkedList.
+This Project Produces a .lst, and .obj file from a Symbol Table that is created using the previous project.

 There are multiple internal changes done to this project.
 They are listed below: